s0lst1c3/sentrygun/README.md

 #Full Setup

+These are the full installation instructions for a rogue AP detection system using sentrygun and sentrygun-server.
+For instructions on how to use sentrygun after completing steps 1 through 5, please see the "Usage" section below.

 ##Step 1 - sentrygun sensor setup

 A sentrygun sensor can be built using any device that meets the following requirements: